ParalaxRus/WebCrawler/README.md

  1) Figure out Uri scheme with graph issue (for now its restricted to https)
  2) Implement c# priority queue for seeds in crawler
  3) Implement c# priority queue with a hashset for a lookup (inherit from 2)

+Sites for which crawler fails:
+ - play.google.com (goes into recursion on sitemap retrieval)
+ - twitter.com (blockingqueue blocks indefinitely.
+Seems that sitemap.txt file is empty somehow)